jcborders/borders_site/content/publication/pspbowing/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Aphasia", "Dysphagia", "Dysarthria", "Prospective Replication"]
+tags = ["Vocal Fold Bowing", "PSP", "Dysphagia", "Cough"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.